GaganasriMN/Customer_Churn_Prediction/README.md

-# Customer-Churn-Prediction-ML
+#Customer Churn Prediction
+##Overview
-The objective is to build a classifier for prediction of customer churn.

-This dataset was taken from Kaggle and has 10000 samples.
+This project aims to build a classifier to predict customer churn.
+Using a dataset from Kaggle with 10,000 samples.

-By carefully observing the attributes,the appropriate visualization has been performed.
+I performed a thorough analysis and visualization of the attributes to understand the data better.

-The target variable here is 'exited'.
+The target variable for prediction is 'exited', indicating whether a customer has churned.

+###I employed several machine learning algorithms for this task, including:

-Used algorithms like Support Vector Machine , Random Forest , Decision Trees and K-nearest neighbors.
+Support Vector Machine (SVM)
+Random Forest
+Decision Trees
+K-Nearest Neighbors (KNN)

+Through this project, we aimed to find the most effective model for predicting customer churn.